alvyn279/alvyn279v2/cdk/README.md

 ### Pre-reqs

-You must first deploy the CloudFormation stacks (scaffold and website in that order) once with an admin AWS user.
+**You must first deploy the CloudFormation stacks (scaffold and website in that order) once with an admin AWS user**.
 I use environment variables and AWS profiles for credentials resolution.

-The CDK application will generate an IAM User with least-privileged access to the necessary AWS deployment resources.
+The CDK application will generate an [IAM User with least-privileged access](#design-of-least-privileged-user) to the necessary AWS deployment resources.

-1. You can generate access/private key pair for that user on AWS console
+1. You can generate access/private key pair for this user on AWS console
 2. Add these as `secrets` in the GitHub repo settings under

         `AWS_ACCESS_KEY_ID`
         `AWS_SECRET_ACCESS_KEY`

+## Design of least privileged user

+The `GitHubActionsDeployer` IAM user should have all the necessary permissions to deploy the application from scratch (and update it).

+After an initial deploy with an admin account, AWS CloudTrail was used to retrieve all the actions necessary during `cdk deploy`.
+There is almost a one-to-one mapping between resource actions and the events recorded on CloudTrail.

+If ever an access is denied, just add the missing permission to the `GitHubActionsDeployer`'s policy statement in `lib/personal-website-stack.ts`.

 ## AWS Billing Alarm